vacp2p/rfc/content/docs/rfcs/32/README.md

 ]
 ```

-If the proof verification is correct, the verification continues, otherwise the message is discarded.
+If the proof verification is correct,
+the verification continues, otherwise the message is discarded.

 **4. spam verification**

 After the proof is verified The `x`, and `y` fields are added to the `x_shares` and `y_shares` arrays of the `messaging_metadata` `epoch` and `nullifier` object.
 If the length of the arrays is equal to the spam threshold (`limit`), the user can be slashed.

 ### Slashing

-After the verification, the user can be slashed if enough shares are present to reconstruct their `identity_secret_hash` from `x_shares` and `y_shares` fields, for their `nullifier` in an `epoch`.
+After the verification, the user can be slashed if enough shares are present to reconstruct their `identity_secret_hash` from `x_shares` and `y_shares` fields,
+for their `nullifier` in an `epoch`.
 The secret can be retreived by the properties of the Shamir's secret sharing scheme.
 In particular the secret (`a_0`) can be retrieved by computing `Lagrange polynomials`.

-After the secret is retreived, the user's `identity_commitment` can be generated from the secret and it can be used for removing the user from the membership merkle tree (zeroing out the leaf that contains the user's `identity_commitment`).
+After the secret is retreived,
+ the user's `identity_commitment` can be generated from the secret and it can be used for removing the user from the membership merkle tree (zeroing out the leaf that contains the user's `identity_commitment`).
 Additionally, depending on the application the `identity_secret_hash` can be used for taking the user's provided stake.

 # Auxiliary tooling

 There are few additional tools implemented for easier integrations and usage of the RLN protocol.

-[`zk-kit`](https://github.com/appliedzkp/zk-kit) is a typescript library which exposes APIs for identity credentials generation, as well as proof generation.
-It supports various protocols (`Semaphore`, `RLN`), you can read more about it [here](https://github.com/appliedzkp/zk-kit).
+[`zk-kit`](https://github.com/appliedzkp/zk-kit) is a typescript library which exposes APIs for identity credentials generation,
+as well as proof generation.
+It supports various protocols (`Semaphore`, `RLN`),.

 [`zk-keeper`](https://github.com/akinovak/zk-keeper) is a browser plugin which allows for safe credential storing and proof generation.
 You can think of MetaMask for ZK-Proofs.
 It uses `zk-kit` under the hood.
-You can read more about it here.

 # References